-The Albany County Land Bank Corporation is a New York State Land Bank created pursuant to Article 16 of the Not-For-Profit Corporation Law (also known as the New York Land Bank Act).
-The Albany County Land Bank was established in 2014 by Albany County to facilitate the process of acquiring, improving, and redistributing tax-foreclosed, vacant or abandoned properties.
+The Albany County Land Bank was established in 2014 by Albany County to facilitate the process of acquiring, improving, and redistributing tax-foreclosed, vacant, or abandoned properties.
 The Land Bank is a nonprofit organization committed to revitalizing neighborhoods and strengthening communities throughout Albany County.
 The Land Bank uses funding from the Office of the New York State Attorney General, Enterprise Community Partners, Inc., and Albany County to support property demolitions, acquisitions, stabilizations, lot improvements, and rehabilitation projects.
 The Albany County Land Bank works in partnership with state and local government, non-profits, residents, community groups, and responsible developers and investors to return properties to productive use and support community development.

-Corporate Purpose (Pursuant to the Albany County Land Bank Corporation's Article of Incorporation)
+Corporate Purpose (Pursuant to the Albany County Land Bank Corporation's Articles of Incorporation)